• Skip to primary navigation

 • Cook meatballs: Heat a non-stick frying pan over medium-high heat and add some oil.
 Cook the meatballs until browned on the outside and entirely cooked through.
 OR bake the meatballs at 425°F for 10-12 minutes.

 • Slow cook with sauce: Once the meatballs are cooked, mix all sauce ingredients together in a 3-4 quart slow cooker.
 Add the meatballs and cook on low for 3-4 hours.
-The meatballs keep in the slow cooker for another 1-2 hours.
+The meatballs keep in the slow cooker for another 1-2 hours on "warm" setting.

 Notes